Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-9.md

 In Groups conduct a standup focussing on the final project progress.
 Answer these questions:

-- WHat did you work on since Tuesday?
+- What did you work on since Tuesday?
 - What Are you working on today?
 - What problems did you encounter?
-- Do yu have any blockers?
+- Do you have any blockers?

 <!-- > -->